Frequently Asked Questions Regarding COVID-19 Vaccinations in Orange County

 Individuals can stay updated on the County’s vaccination efforts by visiting ocfl.net/vaccine.

 Table of Contents

 Where can I get a COVID-19 vaccine?

 There are many location options for eligible individuals to receive a COVID-19 vaccine, including Orange County’s Barnett Park, select CentraCare locations, Federal Retail Pharmacies and various other sites.
 For more information on these locations, visit ocfl.net/vaccine.

 Who is eligible to receive COVID-19 vaccine

-Beginning Monday, April 5, 2021, Florida residents who are 16 and older will be eligible to receive any COVID-19 vaccine.
-Those who are 16-17 years old will only be eligible for the Pfizer vaccine (Executive Order 21-79) and must have a parent/guardian present at the time of vaccination.
+Individuals who are 18+ are eligible to receive any COVID-19 vaccine.
+Minors ages 12-17 are currently only eligible to receive the Pfizer vaccine and must have a parent/guardian sign a consent form and be present at the time of vaccination.

 Do I need to be a resident of Florida to receive the COVID-19 vaccine in the state?